 Patients aged 55 years and older with unexplained and persistent recent-onset dyspepsia alone should also have endoscopy.

-- Either empirical treatment with a proton pump inhibitor (PPI) or testing for and treating H. pylori may be employed.
+- Either empirical treatment for four weeks with a full-dose proton pump inhibitor (PPI) or testing for and treating H. pylori may be employed.
 Current evidence offers no guidance on preference.

 - A two-week washout period following PPI use is necessary before testing for H. pylori with a breath test or a stool antigen test.